The Great Abolition Debate of 1792

 Henry Dundas Committee of Ontario

-Research from the Dundas Family, supporters and friends concerning Henry Dundas and his role in the abolition debate of the late 18th century.
+Research from the Dundas family concerning Henry Dundas and his role in the abolition debate in Britain in the late 18th century.